 If you have questions about any of this data, please concact the library's instruction assessment coordinator, Heather Gillanders.

 The following is an overview of assessment (what it is, it's purpose, and how it is conducted) and the role of an assessment librarian:

-The following are reports from the biannual student survey, which measure the importance of and satisfaction with the library's instruction program and resources.
+The following are reports from the biennial student survey, which measure the importance of and satisfaction with the library's instruction program and resources.

-The following are reports from the biannual faculty surveys, which measure the importance of and satisfaction with the library's instruction program and resources.
+The following are reports from the biennial faculty surveys, which measure the importance of and satisfaction with the library's instruction program and resources.

 The following are reports from our pre and postassessments of students in LS 101, Introduction to Research.
 These assessments measure student achievement of our course learning outcomes (CLOs).